cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 10. Vehicle Brand
 11. Vehicle Variant
 12. Vehicle Type
-13. Documents - Driving License, Insurance, Identity card copy of garage staff
+13. Documents - Driving License, Insurance, Identity card soft copy

 ### Assumptions of the design
 1. The owner of a vehicle can change on resale, and so a vehicle registration number is not an immutable property of a customer like payment details or phone number.